Synchronicity89/RobotAttack/README.md

   - On hit (their laser on player): player health -= 0.05; robot heals +0.2 (capped at 1)
   - Shooting schedule: robot fires based on per-robot periods/offsets (st.d, st.v)
   - Enemy lasers: color yellow; advance at robot speed (3*velChange); removed if outside canvas
-  - Note: a laserSpeed property exists but is unused (current behavior is canonical)
+  - Note: a laserSpeed property exists but is currently unused; per the Proposed Fixes it will govern enemy laser travel.
 - Collisions
   - Player lasers vs enemies: check against the single “nearest-to-origin” robot’s AABB (size ≈ yrm); if hit => that robot health -= 0.2
     - Note: nearest-to-origin selection (not nearest-to-laser) is a current behavior and used as canonical for parity